PSPC-SPAC-buyandsell/von_anchor/docs/source/design/revocation-and-tails-files.rst

 Pruning Heuristic
 *****************************************************************************

-The revocation cache prunes registry update frame lists, when they exceed 144 frames, to retain the  most recent 112 frames by query time.
-Given a typical maximum revocation registry size of 16384, the motivation is to hover the cache size about the the square root (128) of this figure.
+The revocation cache prunes registry update frame lists, when they exceed 346 frames, to retain the  most recent 296 frames by query time.
+Given a typical maximum revocation registry size of 100 000, the motivation is to hover the cache size about the the square root (326) of this figure.

-In case of (say) about 16 million drivers licences, this could yield up to 1000 revocation registries on a credential definition.
-Since each registry update frame list (json-deserialized) requires about 300 bytes per frame, this heuristic sets a maximum memory requirement of about 43 MB per credential definition for revocation registry delta cache operation.
+In case of (say) about 16 million drivers licences, the tails file sizing strategy of :ref:`tails-static-methods` yields up to 164 revocation registries on a credential definition.
+Since each registry update frame list (json-deserialized) requires about 300 bytes per frame, this heuristic sets a maximum memory requirement of about 32 MB per credential definition for revocation registry delta cache operation.